abulhayat1/SLC-TREE-BOT/README.md

 2. uncomment `require("dotenv").config();` if you are in local machine - (file: index.js)

-3. create new roles in your server and then set them to the role variables - (file: index.js)
+3. create new roles in your server and then set the roles id to  role variables - (file: index.js)

 ```bash
 const tree_role_10_30 = "roleid";